 HB 2700 relates solely to members of the Armed Forces.
 HB 2700 should be revised to also include Oregon's civilians who were working under US Navy contract building Navy facilities in the Pacific and who became POW and MIA during WWII.
 The Navy's civilian construction contractors operated under the name "Contractors Pacific Naval Air Bases (CPNAB)".
+The CPNAB workers were belatedly given VA benefits in 1981.

-Of the 1100 plus civilian construction workers employed at Wake Island when the Japanese attacked and eventually captured Wake beginning on Dec.
+Of the 1145 civilian construction workers employed at Wake Island when the Japanese attacked and eventually captured Wake beginning on Dec.
 8, 1941, 133 were Oregonians.
-Thirty three (33) Oregonians died while defending Wake or subsequently as POW slave laborers at Wake at several Japanese POW Camps elsewhere.
+Thirty three (33) Oregonians died while defending Wake or subsequently as POW slave laborers at Wake Island and at several Japanese POW Camps elsewhere.
 One Oregonian still remains MIA.
 Sixteen civilian POWs were laid to rest in DVA's National Memorial Cemetery of the Pacific (Punchbowl) in Honolulu.
+Sixty more were laid to rest in Oregon.

-I have requested the names of the 33 civilians be added to the Oregon WWII Memorial on the Capitol grounds.
+I have requested the names of the 33 civilian POWs be added to the Oregon WWII Memorial on the Capitol grounds.

-Each year the US Navy conducts memorial services at Soto Dam in Sasebo, Japan honoring the 52 civilian POWs taken at Wake Island - including 12 Oregonians who died as slave laborers building the dam during WWII.
+Each year the US Navy conducts a memorial service at Soto Dam in Sasebo, Japan honoring the 53 civilian POWs taken at Wake Island and who died as slave laborers building the dam during WWII.
+Twelve of the 53 were Oregonians.